Learn to speedread better from synchronous translation

 Warming up

-Another cool thing interpreters do is warming up.
-They translate some practice texts before they start interpretation just to “warm up”.
-This way the relevant semantic contexts can surface and be available for the use immediately afterward.
+Another helpful technique interpreters use is warming up.
+Before starting an interpretation, they translate some practice texts to “warm up,” allowing relevant semantic contexts to come to the surface and be readily available for use.

 Adjust your volume